 Help with Computers / internet

 We hope to share some of what we know with those who host with us and depending on how long you stay you can even learn some native arts or crafts.
 We are a Native American Indian family who embrace our culture and spirituality.
 I am enrolled Cherokee and my Husband Bud and daughter Camas are enrolled Bad River Band of Lake Superior Chippewa.
 We hope that we can also learn a little from our volunteers about where they are from and thing that they do and enjoy.
+My family loves to play board games and we are even working on creating our own game which includes learning a little about the Ojibwe language.
 Life is beautiful and Creator brings many blessings with each day and with each person we meet.

-We need people to help in our gift shop in Pipestone Mn. and people to help us on our farm in Garretson SD Volunteers can do a variety of jobs from helping in our gift shop, social network support, cleaning, help in the office, writing, documentation, gardening, setting up tipis, building, repairs to our old brick building, home schooling our daughter and more.
+We need people to help us on our farm in Garretson SD you can do a variety of jobs from cleaning, gardening, setting up tipis, building, repairs on our 60 acre farm, home schooling our daughter and more.
+Everyone is required to help with daily chores around the house washing dishes, daily cleaning, cooking or ? along with work away projects.

-You might really enjoy volunteering in the summer when we travel and do presentations and we need lots of help during our annual gathering which is usually the 4th week in July.
-Our gathering is a get together of Native American and non native people wanting to learn more about our tribal ways and spirituality.
+You might really enjoy staying in the summer when we travel and do presentations and we need lots of help during the Keepers annual gathering which is usually the 4th week in July.
+Bud, Camas and I do much of the planning and running Of the gathering.
+It is a get together of Native American and non native people wanting to learn more about our tribal ways and spirituality.

 We prefer people who want to stay with us at least 2 weeks up to several months.
 Please only non smoking Volunteers.
 We hope you are interested in sharing and learning.